How to Freeze Rhubarb

 Don't forget to put the date on your packages before you put them in the freezer to insure that older batches are used first.

 Rhubarb has long been known for its health merits.
 The stem of the plant is rich in anthraquinones.
 These substances are known for their laxative and cathartic or body cleansing abilities and provide for a natural body cleansing when ingested.

 It was a standard plant in rural gardens but as produce became easier to purchase this plant was often treated as simply a decorative addition by those who did not realize its true potential.
 Looking much like a weed with its huge leafy foliage rhubarb is of late being once again more widely recognized for the tasty and nutritious food that it is.

-Rhubarb is such an easy vegetable to preserve that it takes just minutes to prepare for freezing and once frozen it will maintain it's nutritional value for up to nine months.
-Rhubarb can be added into all kinds of tasty treats to add that little extra nutritional value to your desserts.
+Rhubarb is such an easy vegetable to preserve that it takes just minutes to prepare for freezing and once frozen it will maintain its nutritional value for up to nine months.
+Rhubarb can be added to all kinds of tasty treats to add that little extra nutritional value to your desserts.